-Jens Meierhenrich is an Associate Professor of International Relations at the London School of Economics and Political Science, and Director of its Centre for International Studies.
-He previously taught for a decade at Harvard University, where he was an Assistant Professor in the Department of Government and at the Committee in Degrees in Social Studies.
-He received his M.Phil. and doctorate from the University of Oxford, as a Rhodes Scholar at St. Antony's College.
+Jens Meierhenrich is Director of the Centre for International Studies at the London School of Economics and Political Science, where he is also an Associate Professor of International Relations.
+He previously taught for a decade at Harvard University, as an Assistant Professor in the Department of Government and at the Committee in Degrees in Social Studies.
+He received his M.Phil. and D.Phil. from the University of Oxford, as a Rhodes Scholar at St. Antony's College.
 As an undergraduate in Germany, he studied law as well as political science at the Universität Passau.

 Professor Meierhenrich is presently at work on a genocide trilogy, comprising The Rationality of Genocide, The Structure of Genocide, and The Culture of Genocide (all to be published by Princeton University Press).